gajos112/VolumeShadowCopyCollector/README.md

 - Windows 10 1803 April 2018 Update (all editions) includes the .NET Framework 4.7.2
 - Windows 10 1903 May 2019 Update (all editions) includes the .NET Framework 4.8

 The tool uses symbolic links to get access to Volume Shadows Copies, which means that artifacts like $MFT and $USNJrnl are not accessible this way.
 First It creates a symbolic link, collects artifacts and saves them to a new directory, which then is packed to a ZIP format.
-Once collection is packed, symbolic links and folders created to store collections removed.
+Once collection is packed, symbolic links and folders created to store collections are removed.